mpuerta004/GnossDeustoOnto/Documentation/README.md

 vivo:DateTimeInterval.

-Based on FOAF \[10\], the foaf:Organization entity takes into account the object properties (attributes: roh:acronym, foaf:homepage) and data properties (links) defined by the Organization Unit in CERIF.
-It also takes into account and supports the relationships of CERIF Equipment (via roh:Equipment and roh:hasInfrastructure), Event (roh:Activity), Expertise and Skill (via vivo:keywords and roh:hasKnowledgeArea), Facility (roh:Facility and roh:hasInfrastructure), Funding (roh:Funding), Organization Unit (kinship relationships between organizations can be established with vivo:hasPart and vivo:partOf), Prize Award (through roh:Accreditation), Result Patent, Result Product, Result Publication and Service - all of them through roh:ResearchObject which can be obtained through the roh:produces relationship from the Projects in which an organization participates by playing a declared role through roh:hasRole, Person (through roh:hasPosition).
+Based on FOAF \[10\], the foaf:Organization entity takes into account the data properties (attributes: vivo:abbrevation, foaf:homepage) and data properties (links) defined by the Organization Unit in CERIF.
+It also takes into account and supports the relationships of CERIF Equipment (via entity vivo:Equipment and object property roh:hasInfrastructure), Event (roh:Activity), Expertise and Skill (via vivo:freeTextKeyword and roh:hasKnowledgeArea), Facility (roh:Facility and roh:hasInfrastructure), Funding (roh:Funding), Organization Unit (kinship relationships between organizations can be established with vivo:hasPart and vivo:partOf), Prize Award (through roh:Accreditation), Result Patent, Result Product, Result Publication and Service - all of them through roh:ResearchObject which can be obtained through the roh:produces relationship from the Projects in which an organization participates by playing a declared role through roh:hasRole, Person (through roh:hasPosition).
 Therefore, the CERIF data model for Organization is covered.

-An exhaustive hierarchy of organizations is includes, e.g. roh:AccreditationIssuer, vivo:Company or vivo:University, among many others.
+An exhaustive hierarchy of organizations is included, e.g. roh:AccreditationIssuer, vivo:Company or vivo:University, among many others.